goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 - **Creating a sample project:** -- Explain creating an example project using ``bluebream`` project template.

-- **Building the application:** -- Shows how to build the application using Buildout.
+- **Building the application:** -- Show how to build the application using Buildout.

 - **Basic usage section:** -- Explain the basic usage of BlueBream commands.

-- **Package directory structure:** -- Shows the directory structure and decribe the purpose of each directories and files.
+- **Package directory structure:** -- Show the directory structure and decribe the purpose of each directories and files.

 At the end, few hello world examples are also given.